Arnoshake/BlackJack/README.md

-# 🃏 BlakZak — JavaScript Blackjack Game
+# 🃏 The Dog House — JavaScript Blackjack Game

 A simple web-based Blackjack game where you play against a dealer.
 Built using vanilla HTML, CSS, and JavaScript.

+I made this during a travel day from Nashville to San Diego!

+## TOTAL TIME SPENT: 4 HR 51 MIN

 ---